benaubin/EasyCalc/ReadMe.md

         },...
 ]
 ~~~
-If you have every worked with Groovy before, you might reconise this.
-It is a simple HashMap, that will be interprated at runtime.
+If you have every worked with Groovy before, you might recognise this.
+It is a simple HashMap, that will be interpreted at runtime.
 It's easy to make your own operator, just add this to the end of the file:
 ~~~groovy
  "potato":{ x, y ->